International Resident Programming

 Why live in residence?

-To support your transition, your Peer Academic Leader (PAL) and Don live nearby to help answer questions, lead seminars, social events and study sessions.
+To support your transition, your Residence Education Facilitator (REF) and/or Living Learning Community (LLC) Program Facilitator (LLC PF) and Don live nearby to help answer questions, lead seminars, social events and study sessions.
 Our first-year communities make it easy to walk to class, review notes and study for exams with your neighbours and roommates!

 Can't visit us in person?
 Check out our virtual tour of residence!